brianclements/pkictl/README.md

         * `$PKICTL_IMPORT_DIR`: defaults to `$PWD`, sets location of where to look for PKCS#12 files for `pkictl eecert import` command.
         * `$PKICTL_PKCS12_PASS`: password used to open the PKCS#12 file.
+        * `$PKICTL_IMPORT_GROUP`: group which will have RO access to newly imported private key.
+Defaults to 'ssl-cert'.
+        * `$PKICTL_IMPORT_USER`: user which will be added to group 'ssl-cert' so that they can access the private key folder in general.
+However, only members of the group `$PKICTL_IMPORT_GROUP` can actually access the private key itself as it will be in it's own subdirectory.
+See the "Import" section below for details.

 ## Usage